Why Do I Feel Like I Hate My Kids? Navigating Parenting

 Do you have a hard time with your feelings toward your kids?

 Cognitive behavioral therapy (CBT), a form of psychotherapy often utilized in online therapy sessions, has been demonstrated to be effective for a variety of challenges.
-CBT often involves recognizing and challenging distorted thought patterns, which may help reduce anxiety, resolve conflicts, and build resilience.
+CBT often involves recognizing and challenging distorted thought patterns, which may reduce anxiety, resolve conflicts, and build resilience.
 The core principles of CBT tend to focus on the importance of challenging negative thoughts to improve emotional control, relationships, and overall mental health.
 As you develop these skills, you may find that you experience more positive thoughts and belief in your ability as a parent.
+CBT can be as effective online as it is in person.

 Takeaway

-If you sometimes experience a sense of overwhelm or even feel like you hate your kids, you are not alone.
-Many parents experience these feelings, and online therapy may provide you with new tools and strategies to manage your stress level and foster a more fulfilling relationship with your kids.
-With BetterHelp, you can be matched with a licensed therapist who has experience helping people navigate the emotional challenges of parenting.
-Take the first step toward getting help with your emotions as a parent and reach out to BetterHelp today.
+If you sometimes experience a sense of overwhelm or believe you hate your kids, you are not alone.
+Many parents experience these feelings, and therapy may provide you with new tools and strategies to manage your stress level and foster a more fulfilling relationship with your kids.
+Consider connecting with a therapist online or in your area to get started.

 Explore the complexities of parenting in therapy